 In order to meet these objectives the Company's CFO has attended IFRS courses and in-house training sessions in 2009 and 2010.
-Peruvian and Mexican accountants are also familiar with IFRS.
+The Company's Peruvian and Mexican accountants are also familiar with IFRS.

-The Company believes that the adoption of IFRS will not have a major effect on its overall operations except for the fact that the conversion effort may require additional resources (external) to assist with the documentation process and on an ongoing basis, disclosure requirements will increase substantially.
-The Company will be able to continue using its current information technology platforms in Canada, Mexico and Peru.
+The adoption of IFRS will not have a major effect on its overall operations except for the fact that on an ongoing basis, disclosure requirements will increase substantially.
+The Company will be able to continue using its current information technology platforms in Canada and Peru.

-The Company has identified key areas affected by the conversion to IFRS: functional currency, impairment analysis, related party transactions and measurement of stock-based compensation.
+The key areas affected by the conversion to IFRS are functional currency, impairment analysis, related party transactions and measurement of stock-based compensation.

-The changes to functional currency are in respect to the fact that the functional currency of the parent company will be the Canadian dollar and not the U.S. dollar; subsidiaries in Mexico and Peru will need to determine and document their own functional currencies and the Company's presentation currency will continue to be the U.S. dollar.
-The translation of the financial statements of each company in the group to U.S. dollars under IFRS will be as follows: All assets and liabilities will be translated at closing rates (as opposed to the translation under Canadian GAAP where non-monetary assets and liabilities are translated at historical rates) and income and expenses will be translated at average rates (as they are under Canadian GAAP), with all resulting exchange differences recognized as a separate component of equity (as opposed to including translation gains or losses in income as occurs under Canadian GAAP).
-Equity will be translated at the Company's choice of historical or current rate (under Canadian GAAP, historical rates are used).
-The choice of policy for translation of equity items will need to be applied consistently and has not yet been determined by the Company.
-However, it should be noted that if the historical rate is chosen, resulting exchange differences will be recognized in a separate component of equity, so the policy choice has no impact on total equity.
+The functional currency of the parent company will be the Canadian dollar; functional currencies of subsidiaries in Mexico and Peru will be the U.S. dollar and the Company's presentation currency will continue to be the U.S. dollar.
+The translation of the financial statements of each company in the group to U.S. dollars, for presentation purposes, under IFRS will be as follows: All assets and liabilities will be translated at closing rates (as opposed to the translation under Canadian GAAP where non-monetary assets and liabilities are translated at historical rates) and income and expenses will be translated at average rates (as they are under Canadian GAAP), with all resulting exchange differences recognized as a separate component of equity (as opposed to including translation gains or losses in income as occurs under Canadian GAAP).
+The Company has elected to translate equity accounts at historical rates (under Canadian GAAP, historical rates are used), and not at current rates.
+The Company's choice of using historical rates translation of its equity accounts will not impact total equity as the resulting exchange differences will be recognized in a separate component of equity.

-Impairment requirements under IFRS are stronger than under Canadian GAAP.
+Impairment requirements are more stringent under IFRS than under Canadian GAAP.
 Annual impairment testing will be required in respect of the Company's mineral properties.